Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

 - Protection – they offer the highest level of impact protection

-- Additional features are most often found on a full face helmet – internal sun visors, built in communication systems, speaker pockets, clever ventilations systems etc.
+- Additional features are often found on a full-face helmet – internal sun visors, built-in communication systems, speaker pockets, clever ventilation systems etc.

 Cons of a full-face helmet: